rlucente-se-jboss/bootc-demo/README.md

 Test the deployment after the system reboots by browsing to the IP address of the physical edge device or virtual guest.
 The address should resemble `http://<IP-Address>`.

+### Updating the image
+The bootable container image can be updated by simply editing or creating a new `Containerfile`, rebuilding the container image, and then pushing the new bootable container image to the registry.

+Let's create `v2` of our container by adding a new package `strace`.
+In the same directory, create the file `NewContainerfile`.

+    printf "FROM $CONTAINER_REPO:v1\nRUN dnf -y install strace" \
+        > NewContainerfile

+Build the new image and tag it as `v2`.

+    podman build -f NewContainerfile -t $CONTAINER_REPO:v2

+Test the new image by running it as a container locally.

+    podman run -d --rm --name lamp -p 8080:80 $CONTAINER_REPO:v2 podman exec -it lamp /bin/bash

+Within the container, run the following command to confirm that the `strace` executable was added.

+    ls /usr/bin/strace

+Exit the container and then stop it.

+    exit
+    podman stop lamp

+Now that the container image has been updated and tested, push the image to the registry.

+    podman push $CONTAINER_REPO:v2

+Tag the new container as `prod` and push that to the registry as well.

+    podman tag $CONTAINER_REPO:v2 $CONTAINER_REPO:prod
+    podman push $CONTAINER_REPO:prod

+The edge system that was recenty installed has a `bootc-fetch-apply-updates` systemd timer and service that periodically checks the registry and then pulls updates to the bootable container.
+This mechanism can be used to update the operating system, simply by pushing a new image to the registry.

+Instead of waiting for the timer, on the target system you can force an update using the following command.

+     sudo /usr/bin/bootc update --apply --quiet

+You can tailor the `bootc-fetch-apply-updates.timer` to change the timing of how often this runs by copying `/usr/lib/systemd/system/bootc-fetch-apply-updates.timer` to `/etc/systemd/system` and then editing the file.

 ### Deploy the image by converting to a qcow2 disk image
 Bootable container images can be converted to other disk image formats